siriusdemon/Rare/note/volumn2.md

 # Volumn 2

-### Endianness

-The MBE, SBE, and UBE bits in mstatus and mstatush are WARL fields that control the endianness of memory accesses other than instruction fetches.
-Instruction fetches are always little-endian

 ### Machine Trap Delegation Registers (medeleg and mideleg)

 In systems with S-mode, the medeleg and mideleg registers must exist, and setting a bit in medeleg or mideleg will delegate the corresponding trap, when occurring in S-mode or U-mode, to the S-mode trap handler.
 In systems without S-mode, the medeleg and mideleg registers should not